Aryagarg23/Terminally-Addicted/README.md

 ## Command Guide 📝

 ### Spotify Commands 🎧
-- `/sp -cs <song_name>`: Change to a specific song. 🕺
+- `$sp -cs <song_name>`: Change to a specific song. 🕺
-- `/sp -next`: Skip to the next track because you’re too cool to listen to a full song. 🎛️
+- `$sp -next`: Skip to the next track because you’re too cool to listen to a full song. 🎛️
-- `/sp -prev`: Rewind time and play the previous track. 🔁
+- `$sp -prev`: Rewind time and play the previous track. 🔁
-- `/sp -ps`: Pause the music when your boss catches you “working.” 🎼🙄
+- `$sp -ps`: Pause the music when your boss catches you “working.” 🎼🙄
-- `/sp -pl`: Play that funky music again. 🔊
+- `$sp -pl`: Play that funky music again. 🔊

 ### Chatbot Commands 🤖
-- `/chat`: Get a short, sweet response from our bot buddy.
+- `$chat`: Get a short, sweet response from our bot buddy.
 It’s like texting, but cooler. 📨
-- `/chat -l`: Get a long, philosophical rant—perfect for those deep work distractions. 🧠💬
+- `$chat -l`: Get a long, philosophical rant—perfect for those deep work distractions. 🧠💬
-- `/chat -l -cls`: Have a fresh conversation by clearing the chat history.
+- `$chat -l -cls`: Have a fresh conversation by clearing the chat history.
 New year, new bot! 🌱

 ### GitHub Issue Commands 🐙
-- `/git create <title> -body=Your issue description -labels=bug,urgent`: Create an issue with flair. 📝🐛
+- `$git create <title> -body=Your issue description -labels=bug,urgent`: Create an issue with flair. 📝🐛
-- `/git -close <issue_number>`: Close issues with a single keystroke.
+- `$git -close <issue_number>`: Close issues with a single keystroke.
 Feels powerful, doesn’t it? 💥
-- `/git -comment <issue_number> "This is a comment"`: Drop some wisdom (or a meme) on an issue. 💬💡
+- `$git -comment <issue_number> "This is a comment"`: Drop some wisdom (or a meme) on an issue. 💬💡
-- `/git -list -state=open`: List all open issues in style.
+- `$git -list -state=open`: List all open issues in style.
 No browser required. 🛠️
-- `/git set repo owner/repo_name`: Set your repository and dominate the world of code from the terminal. 🔧🌍
+- `$git set repo owner/repo_name`: Set your repository and dominate the world of code from the terminal. 🔧🌍

 ### Todoist Commands 📋
-- `/todo -list`: Show your tasks.
+- `$todo -list`: Show your tasks.
 Yes, the ones you’ve been avoiding. 📝
-- `/todo -add <task>`: Add a new task to your ever-growing list of things to procrastinate on. 😅
+- `$todo -add <task>`: Add a new task to your ever-growing list of things to procrastinate on. 😅
-- `/todo -list -more`: Scroll through more tasks (if you dare). 📜
+- `$todo -list -more`: Scroll through more tasks (if you dare). 📜

 ### YouTube Viewer 📺
-- `/yt search <search for videos>`: Watch a video in glorious **ASCII** art.
+- `$yt search <search for videos>`: Watch a video in glorious **ASCII** art.
 Who needs HD when you have ASCII?! 😂 Just type in your search query, and we’ll pick the most relevant video for you.
 No choices, no freedom—just pure terminal magic. 🎥✨

+### Downloader
+- `$download <url>`: Download ANY video on the internet given a URL!
+Insane, especially when you're editing videos or need quick assets.

 ## Shell Name?
 Suggestions Needed! 💡
 We still need a catchy name for our shell.
 Help us out by suggesting something equally ridiculous and awesome.
 Current contenders: